 Jitsi Meet – Video explaining how to use it.

 Jitsi Meet is a free online video conferencing tool.
 This video tutorial on YouTube explains the most important features of the application for online meetings.

-Jitsi Meet – explanation of how to set up a video conference.
+Jitsi Meet – Explanation for setting up a video conference.

 Setting up a new video conference is very easy.
 It is sufficient if you choose a suitable name, which then serves as the basis for the invitation link.
 You can also share it with other participants in the video conference.
 For security reasons, the name should be chosen creatively.
 To increase security, you can assign an additional password for the login.

-Jitsi Meet – Try it immediately without registration
+Jitsi Meet – Try it out immediately without registering

 You can try Jitsi Meets immediately without further registration using the button below.
 All you need for the meeting room is a Google Chrome or Firefox browser.